mt2017-tartu-shared-task/materials/quickhttps/www.google.ee/quick-walkthrough.md

 ## Attention

-One of the major advances in NMT has been the introduction of attention (Bahdanau et al. 2015).
+One of the major advances in NMT has been the introduction of attention.
 The basic idea behind attention is that when we want to generate a particular target word, that we will want to focus on a particular source word, or a couple words.
 In order to express this, attention calculates a "context vector" that is used as input to the softmax in addition to the decoder state.

 This context vector is defined as the sum of the input sequence vectors, weighted by an attention vector.